s4kibs4mi/JPhotoUploader/README.md

 ![ Screen with files ](https://github.com/s4kibs4mi/JPhotoUploader/blob/master/screens/Screen2.png?raw=true)

 1. Click on add button to add files.
 2. Choose All / Selected to upload files.
-If selected the select files and click upload to upload the files.
+If selected then select files and click upload to upload the files.
 3. Once uploaded the status will be changed.Click on a file to get full response information.
 4. Click reset button to reset the panel.
 5. Click donate button to consider a donation on paypal.